Warning: THE MORTGAGED PROPERTY (WHICH MAY BE YOUR HOME) MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE

 At the end of your mortgage term you’ll still owe the full amount borrowed on an interest only basis and you will be required to repay this and (if applicable) any accrued interest at that time.
 You need to have a clearly understood and credible repayment strategy in place to repay the mortgage.

 Part & Part

-It's possible to split a mortgage between the above two types.
+With the exception of Retirement Interest Only mortgages, it's possible to split a mortgage between the above two types.
 This is referred to as a part & part mortgage.
 This means that you repay part of the mortgage balance on a capital & interest basis and the other part on an interest only basis.

 Repaying Your Interest only Mortgage

 This section is not applicable for Retirement Interest Only mortgages.
 If you have one of these mortgages, please see the 'Repaying your Retirement Interest Only Mortgage' section in your Annual Mortgage Statement.

 If you have an interest only or part & part mortgage, it is your responsibility to ensure that you have sufficient funds to repay the amount borrowed on an interest only basis and (where applicable) any accrued interest at the end of the term.
 This could be by using a savings or investment product, such as an endowment, a pension or an ISA, or a combination of these, or the sale of the mortgaged property or any other property.
 However, if you intend to sell the mortgaged property and this is your main residence, you must ensure that it is likely to provide you with enough funds to repay your mortgage and allow you to buy another cheaper property which is suitable for your needs.